elizabeth114/ActualCausality.jl/runningac.md

   )"""
 ```

 Define cause_a and cause_b (example below)

 ```jsx
 a = :(state.suzieHistory[step] == 1)
 b = :(state.brokenHistory[step] == true)
 ```

 Set up your test with the expected outcome (true if you believe a caused b else false) (example below)

 ```jsx
 @test_ac(true, aexpr, a, b)
 ```

 If your hypothesis was correct the test will pass.

-## Why isn't this a function?
+## Why isn't this test_ac a function?

 I am working on creating a function that can just be run but when attempting to transform the macro I ran into the following errors.

 When attempting to define `test_ac` as a macro in another file:

 It complains aexpr not defined